Lights, Camera, Mov_e!

-“FNF Philippines' Freedom Mov_e hopes to reintroduce and reinvigorate respect for human rights, and along with it, human dignity and freedom.
-Your films will allow us transform these intangible notions into something real, raising awareness and understanding of everyone’s rights as well as duties, transcending apathy and moving towards engagement,” says FNF Philippines’ Country Director Wolfgang Heinze.
+"FNF Philippines' Freedom Mov_e hopes to reintroduce and reinvigorate respect for human rights, and along with it, human dignity and freedom.
+These films hope to transform these intangible notions into something real, raising awareness and understanding of everyone’s rights as well as duties, transcending apathy and moving towards engagement,” said FNF Philippines’ Country Director Wolfgang Heinze.

 Friedrich Naumann Foundation (FNF) Philippines collaborated with CHR, DAKILA and Active Vista in this year’s Freedom Mov_E Outdoor Movie Night featuring the top 3 winners of 2017 Freedom Project short film-making competition: